Sum Secrecy Rate Maximization for IRS-aided Multi-Cluster MIMO-NOMA Terahertz Systems: Conclusion

 \section{Conclusion}

-In this paper, an IRS-assisted THz MIMO-NOMA secure communication system was studied.
-Users were grouped into multiple clusters based on channel conditions, and each cluster is served by a beam through NOMA.
-We considered a HP scheme with both FC and SC architectures, where analog precoding was designed based on discrete phase and digital precoding was designed by the ZF technique.
-Then, we proposed a joint the power allocation and phase shifts of IRS design to maximize the sum secrecy rate under the constraints of system transmission power, achievable rate requirement of users, and constant modulus of IRS.
-Furthermore, we applied SDR and the first-order Taylor expansion to convert the original non-convex problem into convex form, and an AO algorithm was developed to obtain a feasible solution.
-Finally, simulation results show that the proposed algorithm can achieve fast convergence, and deploying IRS can significantly improve system performance.
-Moreover, the FC structure has higher secrecy rate than the SC structure, but the SC structure achieves higher SEE.
-In addition, it was shown that there is a tradeoff between SEE and the sum secrecy rate in our proposed algorithm.
+In this paper, a secure THz MIMO-NOMA system via IRS was studied, where the users were grouped into multiple clusters based on channel correlation, and each cluster is served by a beam through NOMA.
+Moreover, a HP scheme with both FC and SC architectures were considered, where analog precoding was designed based on discrete phase and digital precoding was designed by the ZF technique.
+We aimed to maximize the SSR by jointly optimizing power allocation and IRS phase shifts, while satisfying the constraints of transmit power, achievable rate requirement of users, and constant modulus of IRS.
+However, it is challenging to solve this problem directly due to the its non-convexity and coupled variables.
+To this end, the original problem was decomposed into two sub-problems, which can be converted into the convex form by SDR and the first-order Taylor expansion.
+Then, with the obtained analog and digital precoding, the feasible solution can be acquired via the AO algorithm.
+Finally, simulation results illustrated the proposed algorithm can converge quickly, and the passive beamforming of IRS can significantly improve security.
+In addition, FC can obtain the higher SSR than SC, but with a lower SEE.
+Thus, there was a compromise between SEE and the SSR of the proposed NOMA scheme.

-IRS consists of passive components that can neither transmit nor receive pilot symbols.
-Therefore, it is necessary to consider incomplete CSI.
-In future work, we will investigate the robust secure transmission of IRS-assisted THz MIMO-NOMA systems with imperfect or incomplete CSI.
+The IRS integrated by passive components does not have the ability to process baseband signals, and cannot accurately obtain eavesdropping CSI.
+In addition, passive IRS can cause multiplicative fading effect, resulting in serious performance loss.
+The active IRS is equipped with a low-cost power amplifier, which is beneficial to obtain CSI and improve the reflection beamforming gain.
+Therefore, we will study the secure transmission of active IRS assisted THz systems in the future work.